linquynus/TFregulomeR-dev/README.md

 -------

-## Current Functionalities v1.2.2
+## Current Functionalities v2.0.0
 ### Click [here](./inst/update_notes/functionality_update.md) for functionality update notes

+_Currently, TFregulomeR links to data compendium hosted in Singapore (default) and Canada.
+User is able to switch the servers by changing the input parameter 'server' when using those functions highlighted as 'multi-servers' below.
+For Singapore server, please use `server='sg'`, and for Canada one, please use `server='ca'`.
+For example, when browsing TFregulomeR data compendium hosted in Canada, using `dataBrowser(server='ca')`.
+For details, please refer to the Vignettes._

 Note: new function is highlighted in bold font.

-1) Browse the TFregulomeR data warehouse (dataBrowser)
+1) Browse the TFregulomeR data compendium (dataBrowser(), _multi-servers_)
-2) Load TF peaks (loadPeaks)
+2) Load TF peaks (loadPeaks(), _multi-servers_)
-3) Search motif matrix and DNA methylation score matrix (searchMotif)
+3) Search motif matrix and DNA methylation score matrix (searchMotif(), _multi-servers_)
 4) Plot motif or MethMotif logo (plotLogo)
 5) Export motif matrix and DNA methylation score matrix (exportMMPFM)
-6) Get context-independent peaks along with DNA methylation profiles (commonPeaks & commonPeakResult)
+6) Get context-independent peaks along with DNA methylation profiles (commonPeaks(), _multi-servers_, & commonPeakResult())
-7) Get context-dependent peaks along with DNA methylation profiles (exclusivePeaks & exclusivePeakResult)
+7) Get context-dependent peaks along with DNA methylation profiles (exclusivePeaks(), _multi-servers_, & exclusivePeakResult())
-8) Form a intersected matrix between two lists of peak sets along with DNA methylation profiles, read enrichments and **users' input external signals**, for interactome and co-binding partner studies (intersectPeakMatrix & intersectPeakMatrixResult). **- NEW Feature**
+8) Form a intersected matrix between two lists of peak sets along with DNA methylation profiles, read enrichments and **users' input external signals**, for interactome and co-binding partner studies (intersectPeakMatrix(), _multi-servers_, & intersectPeakMatrixResult()). **- NEW Feature**
-9) Automatically generate a PDF report for TF co-factors along with motif sequences, DNA methylation (within motif and in 200bp regions) and read enrichments (cofactorReport).
+9) Automatically generate a PDF report for TF co-factors along with motif sequences, DNA methylation (within motif and in 200bp regions) and read enrichments (cofactorReport()).
-10) **Automatically produce a dynamic three-dimensional interface showing TF interactome coupled with DNA methylation and/or users’ input external signal values (interactome3D). - NEW Function**
+10) **Automatically produce a dynamic three-dimensional interface showing TF interactome coupled with DNA methylation and/or users’ input external signal values (interactome3D()). - NEW Function**
-11) Plot the TFBS distribution in a given list of peak sets (motifDistrib & plotDistrib).
+11) Plot the TFBS distribution in a given list of peak sets (motifDistrib(), _multi-servers_, & plotDistrib()).
-12) Annotate peak genomic locations (genomeAnnotate).
+12) Annotate peak genomic locations (genomeAnnotate(), _multi-servers_).
-13) Annotate ontologies of target genes by a peak set (greatAnnotate).
+13) Annotate ontologies of target genes by a peak set (greatAnnotate()).
-14) Convert a motif matrix to a PFMatrix calss object for *TFBSTools* package (toTFBSTools).
+14) Convert a motif matrix to a PFMatrix calss object for *TFBSTools* package (toTFBSTools(), _multi-servers_).

 -------